-The Oregon Masonic Charitable Foundation (OMCF) is a 501 (c) 3, and its mission is to support and sustain the Masonic Model Student Assistance Program (MMSAP).
-MMSAP is a school-based early intervention program for elementary school, middle school and high school aged students.
+The Oregon Masonic Charitable Foundation (OMCF) is a 501 (c) 3, and its mission is to support the education and safety of children and youth.
+It does so through the Masonic Model Student Assistance Program (MMSAP), Youth Transition Program (YTP) and the Masonic Child ID program.

 MMSAP is a school-based early intervention program K-12 students focused on training any school staff how to identify and assist students whose behavior, attendance, health and/or academic performance indicate they may have problems threatening their school success.
 These problems include learning disability, substance abuse, peer pressure, socialization issues, dysfunctional family situation, school environment, and more.